cisco/mindmeld/source/walkthroughs/wt_active_learning.rst

 We will breakdown the different components of this config in their respective steps.

-The ``"output_folder"`` here refers to a directory that will house all saved results from the active learning tuning and selection steps.
+The ``"output_folder"`` refers to a directory that will house all saved results from the active learning tuning and selection steps.

 Step 3: Run Strategy Tuning and Evaluate Hyperparameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before we jump into tuning, let's discuss the ``pre_tuning`` configurations.
 This section covers the data patterns that the active lerning pipeline ingests.
 The ``train_pattern`` is a regex field to provide the set of files across domains and intents that can be chosen as training files for the classifier.
 The ``test_pattern`` similarly represents the test files for the classfier that are used for iterative model evaluation and performance comparisons.
 The ``train_seed_pct`` is the percentage of training data that is used as the seed for training the initial model.
 This data is evenly sampled across domains and the rest is unsampled, to be used in the tuning process.

-For the tuning step (add link), the following command is run:
+For the :ref:`al_strategy_tuning` step, the following command is run:

 .. code-block:: console

     mindmeld active_learning --tune --app-path "hr_assistant" --output_folder "hr_assistant_active_learning"

-This runs the tuning process for all the sampling strategies specified under ``tuning_strategies`` subconfig in the ``tuning`` configuration.
+This runs the tuning process for all the :ref:`sampling strategies <sampling_strategies>` specified under ``tuning_strategies`` subconfig in the ``tuning`` configuration.
 It repeats the process for ``n_epochs`` and generates results and plots in a folder within the output directory.

 The results include two files for every tuning run, one to store the evaluation results across iterations and epochs against the test data and another file indicating the queries that were selected at each iteration.
 These evaluation and query selection results can be found in the directory ``hr_assistant_active_learning/<experiment_folder>/results`` in files ``accuracies.json`` and ``selected_queries.json`` respectively.
 Plots for the tuning results are saved in ``hr_assistant_active_learning/<experiment_folder>/plots``.
 The experiment directory is unique to every tuning command run.

+Next, one of two :ref:`tuning levels <tuning_levels>` need to be set for the pipeline.
 For this experiment, we show results across the domain tuning level.
 For changing to intent level active learning, the ``tuning_level`` can be set to 'intent' in the config while keeping the rest of the experiment the same.
 The next couple of blocks show how results for a single iteration of the Least Confidence Sampling heuristic are stored in the ``accuracies.json`` and ``selected_queries.json`` respectively.

 .. code-block:: json